maxlandon/wiregost/README.md

 * Add Merlin post-exploitation modules
 * If possible, uniformize Options key:value pairs for console usage

-**Data Service**
-* Change Certificates location/use/storage, etc...
-(Potentially merge with the Server) + code to handle this.
-* Move config file to the Server config directory
-* Try to make the Server not depending too much on the Data Service (if possible)

 **Documentation**
-* Add PostgreSQL install/setup to Required Dependencies
 * Pages for:
     - Canaries commands
     - Websites commands